 From completion onwards, a warranty bond of 5% of the amount of the final invoice for malperformance within the liability period is market standard.

-Generally, the warranty bonds are provided as bank guarantees.
+Generally, warranty bonds are provided as bank guarantees.

 Contractors of a construction project (or parts of such) may acquire a right over the property, comparable to a lien, in the form of granting a mortgage on the property to secure the contractor's remuneration (Sicherungshypothek des Bauunternehmers).
-However, this is only applicable if the buyer is also the owner of the relevant property on which construction work is performed and the work whose value is to be secured has already been performed.
+However, this is only applicable if the buyer is also the owner of the relevant property on which the construction work is performed and the work, the value of which is to be secured, has already been performed.
 In addition, the contractor may claim a lien (Werkunternehmerpfandrecht) on movable items the contractor has been instructed to create or modify for the buyer.

 For all building projects, the necessary building permits must be obtained before the start of construction work.
 This includes the official approval of necessary fire safety standards and other technical certificates by the building authority or the responsible engineer.
 In some, but not all federal states, the building project is formally accepted by the building authority after completion.